gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 </ul>
 </div>

 What exactly is the benefit of a tax-advantaged growth?
 It helps to quantify this.
 To do this we are going to make some assumptions: Let the current and future tax rates be $t_1$ and $t_2$ and the contribution amount is $y$ USD.
 The net growth rate of principal when you invest in one of these accounts be $g$ i.e. if you invest USD $P$, it grows to $(1+g)P$ during withdrawal however many years later.

-We are interested in the *take home value* $\tau$ of this investment in two scenarios: (1) when you invest it in one of these retirement savings accounts and (2) when you invest it elsewhere.
-To simplify our analysis, we make a key assumption, "that the principal grows at a similar net growth rate even when you invest it elsewhere".
-While these retirement savings accounts typically have a restricted set of investment options compared to a brokerage account, we should ideally invest in assets with a similar risk profile and hence similar growth assumption is not wild.
+We are interested in the *take home value* $\tau$ of this investment in two scenarios: (1) when you invest it via one of these retirement savings accounts and (2) when you invest it elsewhere.
+To simplify our analysis, we make a key assumption about growth: "the principal grows at the same net growth rate as when you invest it elsewhere".
+While these retirement savings accounts typically have a restricted set of investment options compared to a regular brokerage account, we should ideally invest in assets with a similar risk profile, and hence our similar growth assumption is not wild.

 **Case 1: Invest elsewhere**.
 USD $y$ of pre-tax income amounts to $(1-t_1) * y$ investment that would grow to $(1+g) * (1-t_1) * y$.
 Since only the capital gain is taxed, the final take home value would be